 Wildology uses a variety of grain ingredients in its recipes.
 Examples include Brown Rice, Barley, White Rice, Millet, and Oatmeal.

-Some of these, such as Brown Rice and Oatmeal, would be considered the preferred or best grain ingredients.
-They can provide additional nutrition beyond being a dense source of carbohydrates.
+Some of these grain ingredients, such as Brown Rice and Oatmeal, are widely considered to be the preferred or best grain ingredients.
+This is as they can provide additional nutritional value beyond just being a dense source of carbohydrates.

-However, others, such as white rice, are not considered high-quality additions and do not provide any notable nutrition beyond their carbohydrate content.
+However, other grain ingredients, such as white rice, are often considered to be lower-quality additions and do not provide any notable nutrition beyond their carbohydrate content.